purescript-halogen/purescript-halogen/docs/guide/04-Lifecycles-Subscriptions.md

 But actions can arise internally from other kinds of events, too.
 Here are some common examples:

 1. You need to run an action when the component starts up (for example, you need to perform an effect to get your initial state) or when the component is removed from the DOM (for example, to clean up resources you acquired).
 These are called **lifecycle events**.
 2. You need to run an action at regular intervals (for example, you need to perform an update every 10 seconds), or when an event arises from outside your rendered HTML (for example, you need to run an action when a key is pressed on the DOM window, or you need to handle events that occur in a third-party component like a text editor).
-These are handled by **event source subscriptions**, sometimes just called **subscriptions** or **event sources**.
+These are handled by **subscriptions**.

 We'll learn about one other way actions can arise in a component when we learn about parent and child components in the next chapter.
 This chapter will focus on lifecycles and subscriptions.